nubificus/vaccel-tutorials/lab1/README.md

 2021.04.09-09:09:03.39 - <debug> Cleaning up plugins
 ```

+Ok better!

+What we see first here is the vAccel runtime initializating.
+This happens
+automatically during application loading.
+Next, we see the successful
+creation of a new vAccel session with id `1`.
+Finally, upon call of
+`vaccel_noop` from our program, the runtime looks for a plugin which implements
+the operation and is unable to find one, so the call fails.
+Finally, the
-We can see that initialization works, the vAccel session is created but the
+vAccel session `1` is freed and the execution exits.
-system fails to find a relevant plugin that implements the operation we asked
-for: `noop`.

 ### Build a `noop` plugin

 Let's go back and build a plugin that implements this operation, `noop`:

 ```
-cmake ../ -DBUILD_EXAMPLES=ON -DBUILD_PLUGIN_NOOP=ON
+cmake ../ -DBUILD_PLUGIN_NOOP=ON
 make
 ```